📪Creating a custom template

 • rewards-location → Locations where rewards will appear.

-Material list: Sound list: Note: the usable part is the enum name (e.g. ACACIA_BOAT)
+Material list: here Sound list: here Note: the usable part is the enum name (e.g. ACACIA_BOAT)

 1. General Settings (settings)